 \section{Tensor processing unit}

-The TPU v3 architecture, that is considered in this work, consists of a TPU board with four independent chips that are associated with one CPU host, see~\cref{FIG_TPU_BOARD_CHIP}.
+The basic unit of the TPU v3 architecture, which is considered in this work, consists of a TPU board with four independent chips that are associated with one CPU host, see~\cref{FIG_TPU_BOARD_CHIP}.
 Each chip has two tensor compute cores that are optimized for vectorized operations and dense-matrix operations.
 Up to 1024 chips are connected through a dedicated high-speed, low-latency, two-dimensional toroidal inter core interconnect (ICI) network, forming a TPU pod.~\Cref{tab:tpu_features} shows key features of the TPU v3 architecture~\citep{Jouppi2021-hf}.

 Each TPU core has 16 GiB on-chip high-bandwidth memory (HBM) and consists of a scalar, a vector, and two matrix multiplication units (MXU).
+The HBM is associated with a specific TPU core, and is not shared across cores and chips.
 Each MXU supports $128\times 128$ multiply-accumulate (MAC) operations per cycle, with a raw peak throughput of 22.5 teraflops.
 While the inputs and outputs of the MXU are single precision (float32), MAC operations are typically performed with a bfloat16 (16-bit) floating point representation.
 The bfloat16 format uses a 8-bit exponent and 7-bit mantissa to provide a larger range than the IEEE half-precision (float16) representation for deep learning.
 Software emulation with multiple passes of the MXU operations makes higher-precision matrix multiplication (32-bit and 64-bit) possible, with a performance trade-off~\cite{KALAMKAR_ETAL_ARXIV2019}.
 In contrast, the vector and scalar hardware units support native operators at float32, but software emulation is needed for float64.
 The results reported in this work are all performed with float32, and the impact of single-precision arithmetic will be examined.

 The TPU board is connected through the PCIe-bus to the host server, which sends the instruction to the TPU for execution.
-The ICI network directly connects the cores within a TPU pod, so that the communication between TPU cores go directly through this dedicated network without involving the PCIe-bus or host.
+The ICI network directly connects the cores within a TPU pod, so that the communication between TPU cores goes directly through this dedicated network without involving the PCIe-bus or host.